 Two presidents have been impeached, Bill Clinton in 1998 and Andrew Johnson in 1896, though in the end neither was removed from office.
 In both instances the Judiciary Committee of the House of Representatives investigated and then recommended articles of impeachment to the full House.

-In this case, House Speaker Nancy Pelosi has directed the six committees already investigating Trump — Judiciary, Intelligence, Foreign Affairs, Financial Services, Oversight and Reform and Ways and Means — to proceed under the umbrella of the impeachment inquiry.
+In this case, House Speaker Nancy Pelosi directed six committees that were already investigating Trump — Judiciary, Intelligence, Foreign Affairs, Financial Services, Oversight and Reform and Ways and Means — to proceed under the umbrella of the impeachment inquiry.
 House members can declare a charge of impeachment on their own, though the Judiciary Committee has typically had jurisdiction over impeachments.
-Pelosi did not specify how the inquiry would move forward.

 The full House would have to approve articles of impeachment for the process to then move to the Senate.
 The inquiry could also end without charges.